10th Mountain Division: Campaign streamers

 The division's efforts in Afghanistan during Operation Enduring Freedom and beyond led to the division being referred to as the "Tribe of Crossed Swords" by some Afghans.

 In popular culture

-The 10th Mountain Division was the subject of the 1996 film Fire on the Mountain, which documented its exploits during World War II.
+The 10th Mountain Division's first appearance in popular literature was the semi-fictional novel by Frank Harper, Night Climb, published in 1946 by Longsman, Green, and Company.
+The title of this book came from the unit's celebrated night ascent of Riva Ridge as part of the Battle of Mount Belvedere, and the novel follows the actions of several members through Operation Encore and Operation Craftsman to the end of hostilities in Italy.
+The Division was later the subject of the 1996 film Fire on the Mountain, which documented its exploits during World War II.

 The 10th Mountain Division is also a prominent element of the book Black Hawk Down and film by the same name, which portrays the Battle of Mogadishu and the division's participation in that conflict.
-Among the division's other appearances are the Tom Clancy novel Clear and Present Danger, the 2004, War Of The Worlds remake, the 2005 SCI FI film Manticore, 2010 remake starring Keanu Reeves, The Day The Earth Stood Still, Sean Parnell's 2012 war memoir, Outlaw Platoon, about his platoon's experiences in Afghanistan during Operation Enduring Freedom, the 2019 action adventure video game Days Gone, with the game's main protagonist, Deacon St. John, referencing his time spent with the 10th Mountain Division in Afghanistan.
+Among the division's other appearances are the Tom Clancy novel Clear and Present Danger, the 2004 War Of The Worlds remake, the 2005 SCI FI film Manticore, 2010 remake starring Keanu Reeves, The Day The Earth Stood Still, Sean Parnell's 2012 war memoir, Outlaw Platoon, about his platoon's experiences in Afghanistan during Operation Enduring Freedom, the 2019 action adventure video game Days Gone, with the game's main protagonist, Deacon St. John, referencing his time spent with the 10th Mountain Division in Afghanistan.

+The 3rd Brigade Combat Team, 10th Mountain Division, known as the Spartans, is referenced in the sci-fi action movie War Machine (2026 film).